aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/encrypt-structure.md

 The [Structured Data](./structures.md#structured-data) to be encrypted.

-This Structured Data MUST be a [Structured Data Map](./structures.md#structured-data-map).
 This Structured Data MUST NOT already contain data located at the [header index](./header.md#header-index) or the [footer index](./footer.md#footer-index).